-The $\overline{AF}$ flag of a FIFO is synchronized to the port clock that writes data to its array.
-The $\overline{AF}$ state is defined by the contents of register Y1 for $\overline{AFA}$ and register Y2 for $\overline{AFB}$ .
+The almost-full flag of a FIFO is synchronized to the port clock that writes data to its array.
+The almost-full state is defined by the contents of register Y1 for $\overline{AFA}$ and register Y2 for $\overline{AFB}$ .
 These registers are loaded with preset values during a FIFO reset or programmed from port A (see almost-empty flag and almost-full flag offset programming).
-An $\overline{AF}$ flag is low when the number of words in its FIFO is greater than or equal to (256 - Y).
-An $\overline{AF}$ flag is high when the number of words in its FIFO is less than or equal to [256 - (Y + 1)].
+A FIFO is almost full when it contains (512 - Y) or more words in memory and is not almost full when it contains [512 - (Y + 1)] or fewer words.
 A data word present in the FIFO output register has been read from memory.